lynnfaraday/aresmush.com/tutorials/manage/roles.md

 3. Update the jobs config to add the `app_staff` role to the APP category.
 See the [jobs configuration tutorial](/tutorials/config/jobs.html) for details.
 4. Set permissions on the Apps forum using `forum/readroles <roles>` and `forum/writeroles <roles>`.

-> <i class="fa fa-exclamation-triangle"></i> **Important:** Numerous commands are locked to characters with the 'approved' role as a defense against trolls.
-Full-fledged admins automatically count as approved, but you'll need to assign the 'approved' role to your other staff manually using `role/add <name>=approved`.
-You should also mark them as player bits with the `playerbit` command so they don’t show up on the character gallery.
+{% include note.html content="Numerous commands are locked to characters with the 'approved' role as a defense against trolls.
+Full-fledged admins automatically count as approved, but you'll need to assign the 'approved' role to your other staff manually using <code>role/add <name>=approved</code>.
+You should also mark them as player bits with the <code>playerbit</code> command so they don’t show up on the character gallery." %}

 ## Using Permissions in Code